 How to apply:

 Stagecoach is a franchise, so each school is an independent business.
 You will need to apply direct to the schools near you.
 On the search bar above, you can enter your postcode to find those schools closest to you.

 Teaching Diploma (ADPA)

-Stagecoach Performing Arts have created a teacher development diploma course to provide the opportunity to develop your teaching practice.
+Stagecoach Performing Arts have created a teacher development diploma programme to provide the opportunity to develop your teaching practice.
 The ADPA (Associate Diploma in Teaching the Performance Arts) teaching course leads to a Level 4 qualification that is accredited by RSL.
 It is defined as a Diploma of RSL (DipRSL).

 Candidates may use DipRSL post-nominally if they wish after gaining the qualification.

-The level and content of the course is ideal for experienced/skilled performance artists, aged 18 and over.
+The level and content of the programme is ideal for experienced/skilled performance artists, aged 18 and over.
 The programme is aimed at those who wish to gain the skills-set to pass on their knowledge in the performing arts to children and young people through creative and engaging teaching-based activities.